FAenX/articles/infrastructure_guidelines.md

 ## Conclusion

 This infrastructure and backend guidelines provide a comprehensive foundation for building scalable, secure, and cost-effective enterprise applications using AWS services.
-The container-first approach with Fargate ensures portability across different deployment environments, while the CloudFormation templates provide infrastructure as code for consistent deployments.
+The domain-driven approach ensures clear separation of concerns, while the container-first approach with Fargate ensures portability across different deployment environments.

 ### Key Takeaways

+1. **Domain-Driven Design**: Organize code around business capabilities
-1. **Containerization**: Use Docker for consistent deployments across environments
+2. **Containerization**: Use Docker for consistent deployments across environments
-2. **AWS Fargate**: Serverless container orchestration for cost optimization
+3. **AWS Fargate**: Serverless container orchestration for cost optimization
-3. **Aurora PostgreSQL**: Managed database service for scalability and reliability
+4. **Aurora PostgreSQL**: Managed database service for scalability and reliability
-4. **CloudFormation**: Infrastructure as code for consistent deployments
+5. **CloudFormation**: Infrastructure as code for consistent deployments
-5. **Security**: Implement least privilege and encryption at all layers
+6. **Security**: Implement least privilege and encryption at all layers
-6. **Cost Optimization**: Use Spot instances and Serverless v2 for cost savings
+7. **Cost Optimization**: Use Spot instances and Serverless v2 for cost savings
-7. **Monitoring**: Comprehensive logging and monitoring for operational excellence
+8. **Monitoring**: Comprehensive logging and monitoring for operational excellence

 ### Success Metrics